saeub/okra/docs/tasks.md

     ],
   }
   ```
-  **NOTE:** `text` can be Markdown. `intro` is an optional Markdown text to be shown before the actual text. `fontSize` is optional and specifies the font size of the text (not the questions; default is 20.0). `questions` is optional.
+  **NOTE:** `text` can be Markdown. `intro` is an optional Markdown text to be shown before the actual text. `fontSize` is optional and specifies the font size of the text (not the questions; default is 20.0). `lineHeight` is optional and specifies the line spacing factor (default is 1.5). `questions` is optional.
 If it is not provided, the questions stage is skipped. `ratings` is optional.
 If it is not provided, the ratings stage is skipped.
 Ratings follow the same format as the ratings at the end of the task (described in the [API specs](api/index.html)). `correctAnswerIndex` is optional.
 If it is provided, the participant will receive feedback and are required to correct their answers.
 - All results are included in the event logs.
 The results data is empty.

 ### Simon game